Coral fossil

 Horn coral

-The Rugosa, also called rugose coral or the Tetracorallia, are an extinct order of solitary and colonial corals that were abundant in Middle Ordovician to Late Permian seas.
-Solitary rugosans are often referred to as horn corals because of a unique horn-shaped chamber with a wrinkled, or rugose, wall.
+The Rugosa, also called rugose coral or Tetracorallia, are an extinct order of solitary and colonial corals that thrived from the Middle Ordovician to the Late Permian periods.
+Solitary rugosans are often referred to as horn corals because their fossilized remains typically form a horn-shaped chamber, characterized by a wrinkled or rugose wall.

 Favosites